Emergency Nurse Practitioner

 Examination, Licensure, and Certification

-Nurses enrolled in MSN/DNP programs can opt for an emergency nurse practitioner "track" as part of the advanced-degree program, and certification is offered at the time of graduation.
-Otherwise, certification can be obtained through different educational institutions, such as the American Nurses Credentialing Center (ANCC).
-The ANCC offers an Emergency Nurse Practitioner-Board Certified credential (ENP-BC).
-Certification is by portfolio assessment--no exam is required.
-Eligibility criteria are listed on the ANCC website in detail, and the credential is valid for five years.
+Nurses enrolled in MSN/DNP programs can opt for an emergency nurse practitioner “track” as part of the advanced-degree program, and certification is offered at the time of graduation.
+Otherwise, certification can be obtained through different educational institutions, such as the American Academy of Nurse Practitioners Certification Board, which offers ENP certification by examination.

 Additional certifications needed may include:

 - Neonatal Advanced Life Support (NALS)

 The certified nurse practitioner can, after meeting the specified requirements, apply to the state board for licensure.